MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 1. Tap the button you want to use.

-    The tapped button will be immediately added to the **Buttons** tab of the Microsoft Flow app.
+    The tapped button is immediately added to the **Buttons** tab of the Microsoft Flow app.
 You can then use the button from the **Buttons** tab, just like any other button that's listed there.

     ![new button shared with me](./media/share-buttons/share-button-flows-buttons-shared-with-me.png)